-Russian Works of ArtWed, May 24, 2017 at 10am EDT |
+Russian Works of Art / May 25Wed, May 24, 2017 at 10am EDT |

-Inaugural Sale of Russian Works of Art on May 24, 2017 at 10am
+Inaugural Sale of Russian Works of Art on Thursday, May 25, 2017 at 10am

-On Wednesday, May 24, 2017 at 10am, Doyle will hold its inaugural sale of Russian Works of Art.
-The auction will be offered as a special section of the sale of English & Continental Furniture & Decorations and Old Master Paintings.
-It is being organized by Doyle's new Russian Works of Art Specialist Mark Moehrke.
+The Russian Works of Art auction will be offered as a special section of the sale of English & Continental Furniture & Decorative Arts.
+It is being organized by Doyle's Russian Works of Art Specialist Mark Moehrke.
 Read the Specialist Bio.

 Prince Paul Troubetzkoy

 Soviet Porcelain Charger